 Cravings: I’m not having any cravings.
 I created a food plan for myself that includes quick 15 minute meals and a variety of healthy snacks that I’ve been enjoying.
 Read more about my meal plan here.

 Genders: See the gender reveal post here!

 Ultrasounds: We’ve had tons of ultrasounds and everything looks great!
 I see my OBGYN once a month and she does a basic ultrasound to get the heart rates.
-The babies are laying directly on top of each other with have practically the same heart rates, so she has to check them with an ultrasound since the fetal doppler can’t differentiate between the two right now.
-I also see a peri-natologist, which is a high risk OBGYN, every 2 weeks.
+The babies are laying directly on top of each other and have practically the same heart rates, so she has to check them with an ultrasound since the fetal doppler can’t differentiate between the two right now.
+I also see a peri-natologist, which is a high risk OB, every 2 weeks.
 He does an extensive ultrasound measuring each baby, fluid levels, and my cervical length (TMI sorry).